HealthCorps

-HealthCorps is an American nonprofit organization that provides school-based and organizational health education and peer mentoring, in addition to community outreach to underserved populations.
-Its mission is to strengthen communities by highlighting innovative approaches to health and wellness to build resilience in America's youth.
-Students learn life-saving skills in nutrition, fitness and mental resilience as well as hands-on CPR training, organ donation and more.
+HealthCorps, Inc. is an American nonprofit organization that provides school-based and organizational health education and peer mentoring, in addition to community outreach to underserved populations.

 Overview

 HealthCorps is a national service program with tax-exempt status under Section 501(c)(3) of the Internal Revenue Code.
 The program claims to impact from 400 to 600 high school students per school per year.

 The HealthCorps in-school program makes teens and pre-adolescents stronger by giving them practical life skills through interactive lessons, student-led events and demonstrations focused on the value and power of students' bodies and minds.
 HealthCorps expects students to become educated consumers and health activists, and they are encouraged to develop positive behavioral shifts that enhance self-esteem.

 HealthCorps is based on a peer-mentor model, in which the HealthCorps "coordinator" is generally a recent college graduate.
 Each HealthCorps coordinator is assigned 1 to 4 schools in which they lead lessons and activities on fitness, nutrition and mental resilience.
 The seminars are taught through health or other academic classes or after-school clubs, as designated by the school principal.
 Lesson content is included in a 250-page curriculum and program guide developed in the field by the coordinators and approved by the HealthCorps Advisory Board.